 What to do if you have back pain

 If you live in the Washington DC area and are looking to heal back pain naturally, we can help.
 Here’s what you can do:

 - Consider acupuncture, and read up on our affordable acupuncture sessions.

 - Let us help you check if you have acupuncture coverage: If you have an insurance policy with Aetna, Cigna, or BCBS/CareFirst, we will happily check your policy for you.
 Just fill out our short online Acupuncture Benefits Verification Form.

 - Have any questions?
-Ask an acupuncturist using our online form.
+Ask an acupuncturist using our contact form.